 - Toyota and Kenworth are rolling out 10 hydrogen-powered fuel cell electric heavy-duty trucks (FCETs) in southern California as part of the Zero-and-Near-Zero Emission Freight Facilities project.
 The project will increase zero emission trucking capacity at the ports of Los Angeles and Long Beach and is expected to reduce emissions by 453 metric tons of CO2e.

 - Toyota is entering into Virtual Power Purchase Agreements (VPPAs), which will be used to reduce GHG emissions from our North American operations by up to 40 percent over the next three years.

-- Toyota’s North American manufacturing plants recycled or reused 148 million gallons of water in fiscal year 2018.
-That’s 148 million gallons of fresh water the plants saved, which is equivalent to the annual water use of 1,351 average American families (based on U.S. EPA’s estimate that the average American family uses about 300 gallons of water per day at home).
+- Toyota’s North American manufacturing plants recycled or reused 565 million gallons of water last year.
+That’s equivalent to the annual water use of 5,159 average American families (based on U.S. EPA estimates that the average American family uses 300 gallons of water per day at home).

-- Toyota has about 1,000 acres at 12 sites engaged in conservation programs certified by Wildlife Habitat Council® (WHC).
+- Toyota has 13 sites engaged in conservation programs certified by Wildlife Habitat Council®.

 - In 2019, residents from cities across the U.S. took part in the 8th annual National Mayor’s Challenge for Water Conservation, presented by the Wyland Foundation and Toyota, by pledging to save over 3 billion gallons of water over the next year.